Myanmar coup: Mass protests fail to attract global solidarity | DW | 22.03.2021

 It also stressed the "need to uphold democratic institutions and processes, refrain from violence, fully respect human rights and fundamental freedoms and uphold the rule of law."

-Nevertheless, because of objections from China and Russia, the UNSC failed to call the events in Myanmar a coup.
+Nevertheless, the UNSC failed to call the events in Myanmar a coup in the face of objections from China and Russia.

 Michal Lubina, a political analyst at the Jagiellonian University in Krakow, told DW that there is scope for the West and Beijing to agree on the way forward in Myanmar.